scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Note:** For the AS that initiates the PCB, the ingress interface identifier MUST NOT be specified.
 This initiating AS is a core AS.

 - `egress`: The 16-bit egress interface identifier (in the direction of beaconing).
-- `exp_time`: The 8-bit encoded expiration time of the hop field, indicating how long the hop field is valid.
-This fields expresses a duration according to the formula: `duration = (1 + exp_time) * (24 hours/256)`.
+- `exp_time`: The 8-bit encoded expiration time of the hop field, indicating its validity.
+This field expresses a duration in seconds according to the formula: `duration = (1 + exp_time) * (24*60*60/256)`.
+The minimum duration is therefore 337.5 s.
 This duration is relative to the PCB creation timestamp set in the PCB's segment information component (see also [](#seginfo)).
-By combining these two values, the AS can compute the absolute expiration time of the hop field.
-Data-plane packets containing an expired hop field MUST be dropped by the router processing that hop.
+By combining these two values, an AS can compute the absolute expiration time of the hop field.
-- `mac`: The message authentication code (MAC) used in the data plane to verify the hop field. {{I-D.scion-dp}} provides a detailed description of the computation of the MAC and the verification of the hop field in the data plane.
+- `mac`: The message authentication code (MAC) used in the data plane to verify the hop field. {{I-D.scion-dp}} provides a detailed description of the computation of the MAC and the verification of the hop field.

 #### Peer Entry {#peerentry}